-Having found that Mr and Mrs A would not have agreed to purchase Fractional Club membership at the Time of Sale were it not for the breach of Regulation 14(3) of the Timeshare Regulations by the Supplier (as deemed agent for the Lender), and the impact of that breach meaning that, in my view, the relationship between the Lender and Mr A was unfair under section 140A of the CCA, I think it would be fair and reasonable to put Mr A back in the position he would have been in had he not purchased the Fractional Club membership (i.e., not entered into the Purchase Agreement), and therefore not entered into the Credit Agreement, provided Mr A agrees to assign to the Lender their fractional points or hold them on trust for the Lender if that can be achieved.
+Having found that Mr and Mrs A would not have agreed to upgrade their Fractional Club membership at the Time of Sale were it not for the breach of Regulation 14(3) of the Timeshare Regulations by the Supplier (as deemed agent for the Lender), and the impact of that breach meaning that, in my view, the relationship between the Lender and the Consumer was unfair under section 140A of the CCA, I think it would be fair and reasonable to put them back in the position they would have been in had they not upgraded the Fractional Club membership (i.e., not entered into the Purchase Agreement), and therefore not entered into the Credit Agreement, provided Mr and Mrs A agree to assign to the Lender their Fractional Points or hold them on trust for the Lender if that can be achieved.

-Here's what I think needs to be done to compensate Mr A with that being the case - whether or not a court would award such compensation:
+Here's what I think needs to be done to compensate Mr and Mrs A with that being the case - whether or not a court would award such compensation:

-- (1) The Lender should refund Mr A's repayments to it under the Credit Agreement and cancel any outstanding balance if there is one. - (2) In addition to (1), the Lender should also refund the annual management charges Mr A paid as a result of Fractional Club membership. - (3) The Lender can deduct - i.
-The value of any promotional giveaways that Mr A used or took advantage of; and - ii.
-The market value of the holidays\ that were taken using Mr and Mrs A's fractional points.
+- (1) The Lender should refund Mr and Mrs A repayments to it under the Credit Agreement, including any sums paid to settle the debt, and cancel any outstanding balance if there is one. - (2) In addition to (1), the Lender should also refund the annual management charges Mr and Mrs A paid as a result of purchasing the Fractional Club membership they upgraded to at the Time of Sale. - (3) The Lender can deduct - iii.
+The value of any promotional giveaways that Mr and Mrs A used or took advantage of and which were offered as part of the deal entered into at the Time of Sale ; and - iv.
+The market value of the holidays Mr and Mrs A took using the Fractional Points associated with the March 2015 purchase (i.e. deductions cannot be made for holidays taken using points associated with previous memberships).